MKM12345/Git-repo-cloner/README.md

 ## Usage

 - Ensure that the Git command-line tool is installed and accessible from the command line.
-Modify the `main.cpp` file with the desired repository URL and local path, then compile and run the program.
+Give the necessary input.
 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.